raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/SQL_MYSQL/Labs/Lab_SQL_Join_Two_Tables.md

 ARABIA DOGMA		12
 ```
 7. Using the tables `payment` and `customer` and the JOIN command, list the total paid by each customer.
 List the customers alphabetically by last name.
-- **Optional**: Which is the most rented film?
-The answer is Bucket Brotherhood
-This query might require using more than one join statement.
-Give it a try.

 Expected output: